Noisec/BnWPrism/README.md

 <sup>(no, i did not terminate the process)</sup>

-if you want to use it, just put its shortcut into shell:startup

 <sup>(the derby.exe that gets cloned and launched with different names is found at https://github.com/Noisec/small_exe)</sup>